teoelipse/safe-utils/README.md

 The project is a fork of [@pcaversaccio](https://x.com/pcaversaccio) bash script, full details of such bash script README can be found at [its original reository](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/README.md).

-The UI also offers a second methodo to manually input transaction details instead of recovering them from Safe's API.
+The UI also offers a second method to manually input transaction details instead of recovering them from Safe's API.

 ## Disclaimer